Christmas Bird Count

 Volunteers participate in the Christmas Bird Count.
 Photo: Skyler Ballard / Audubon

-History of the Christmas Bird Count
+Save the Date: The 127th Christmas Bird Count

 What's the Purpose of the Counts?